 Jesus’ disciples belong to Him and want to do the things that please Him.
 This means that the children of God obey Him and live in freedom from habitual sin.
 We can do this because Jesus has set us free from the slavery of sin (John 8:36), and thus we are no longer under its penalty of death and separation from God.

-The presence of the Holy Spirit in our life means that as we grow in our faith and come to love God ever more each day, we’ll have the strength to resist sin more and more.
+The presence of the Holy Spirit in our lives means that, as we grow in our faith and come to love God ever more each day, we’ll have the strength to resist sin more and more.
 Through the working of the Holy Spirit we are empowered to resist sin, not give in to its temptation, and live according to God’s Word.
-Habitual sins will become more abhorrent to us and we’ll find ourselves not wanting to do anything that might hinder our fellowship with God.
+Habitual sins will become more abhorrent to us, and we’ll find ourselves not wanting to do anything that might hinder our fellowship with God.

-Romans 7:17—8:2 is a wonderful encouragement to believers because we’re told that even when we do sin, there is no longer any condemnation for those of us who are in Christ Jesus.
-And 1 John 1:9 reassures us that when we do sin as Christians, if we confess our daily sins to the Lord, He is faithful and righteous and will cleanse us from it in order that we might continue to live in a right relationship with Him.
-Throughout the book of Ephesians, the apostle Paul encourages and exhorts us to walk as children of light (Ephesians 2:1-10, 3:16-19, 4:1-6, 5:1-10), loving one another as Christ loved us, and to learn what is pleasing to the Lord and to practice it.
-In Ephesians 6:10-17 Paul shows us how to be strong in the Lord by putting on the full armor of God each day in order to be able to stand up against the schemes of the devil.
+Romans 7:17—8:2 is a wonderful encouragement to believers because we’re told that, even when we do sin, there is no longer any condemnation because we are in Christ Jesus.
+And 1 John 1:9 reassures us that, when we do sin as Christians, if we confess our daily sins to the Lord, He is faithful and righteous and will cleanse us from them in order that we might continue to live in a right relationship with Him.
+Throughout the book of Ephesians, the apostle Paul encourages and exhorts us to walk as children of light , loving one another as Christ loved us, and to learn what is pleasing to the Lord and to practice it (Ephesians 2:1–10; 3:16–19; 4:1–6; 5:1–10).
+In Ephesians 6:10–18 Paul shows us how to be strong in the Lord by putting on the full armor of God each day in order to be able to stand against the schemes of the Devil.

 When we commit ourselves as followers of Christ to grow and mature in our faith by reading and studying God’s Word each day and spending time in prayer with Him, we will find ourselves more and more able to stand in the power of the Holy Spirit and resist sin.
 The daily victories over sin that we have in Christ will encourage and strengthen us and demonstrate in a powerful way that we are no longer slaves to sin, but are instead slaves to God.